gravitational/gravity/docs/6.x/quickstart.md

 To launch a web installer, you will need:

-* The application bundle `mattermost.tar` which we have prepared earlier.
+* The cluster image `mattermost.tar` which we have prepared earlier.
 * A Linux computer with a graphical interface, connected to the same network with the target Linux nodes.